 - handling correspondence

-- producing agendas and minutes
+- organising meetings and producing agendas and minutes

 - answering telephone calls

 - organising social media and other publicity work

 Vacancies are advertised by careers services and on specialist charity sector websites such as Charity Times and Third Sector.They're also sometimes advertised in national and local newspapers.
 Charities don't have large advertising budgets, so look for jobs on social media, local newsletters and other community news sources too.

 Opportunities are also advertised by a number of specialist recruitment agencies.
 Many jobs are only advertised internally, so consider sending speculative applications.

 You can become a charities administrator both with or without a degree.

 Graduates don’t need to have a specific degree discipline, although a business studies, management or social administration qualification may be helpful.
 A foundation degree or HND may prove beneficial for school leavers.

 However, strong competition for a relatively small number of permanent opportunities means that voluntary and administrative work experience are often valued more highly than academic qualifications.
 Local charities and volunteer bureaux can often provide work experience placements.
 Search for opportunities on their websites, or look at central websites such as Do-It and TimeBank.